tja2000/GettingCleaningData/README.md

 # How the script works
 ## Approach
-x_*.txt contains the actual data, no headers. y_*.txt contains a ref. to the activity labels (6 labels) for each variable.
-These are the "rownames" for the dataset Features.txt contains the variables and are the "headernames" for the dataset.
+x_*.txt contains the actual data, no headers.

+y_*.txt contains a ref. to the activity labels (6 labels) for each variable.
+Features.txt contains the variables and are the "headernames" for the dataset.
-In the final tidy DS we also need the activity and the code for the subject, so we should end up with something like:
+In the final tidy DS we should end up with something like:

 |   activity    | subject  |  feature1  | feature2   |   ...  | featureN |